Open Gromov-Witten invariants and superpotentials for semi-Fano toric surfaces: Acknowledgment

 \section{Acknowledgment}

 We are heavily indebted to Conan Leung.
 He not only suggested this problem to us, but also allowed us to freely use his ideas throughout this paper.
 We are also grateful to Baosen Wu for numerous inspiring discussions and sharing many of his insights.
-Thanks are also due to Kenji Fukaya, Mark Gross and Yong-Geun Oh for their useful comments on open Gromov-Witten invariants with interior marked points.
+We would also like to thank Kenji Fukaya, Mark Gross and Yong-Geun Oh for their useful comments on open Gromov-Witten invariants with interior marked points, and an anonymous referee for some very useful comments which help improve the exposition of this paper a lot.

 Part of this work was done in the IMS of the Chinese University of Hong Kong, and when the first and second authors were visiting the IH\'{E}S and University of Wisconsin-Madison respectively.
 The authors would like to thank these institutes for hospitality and providing an excellent research environment.
+The work of K. Chan described in this paper was substantially supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CUHK404412).